HealthRodger/health-1-hyperledger/README.md

 - One orderer organization with a CA
   - One orderer in the orderer organization
 - A main channel

+Org1 will be considered the Network Admin Organization and is specifically there to manage the network.
+Org2 is an example of a peer organization that can interact with the network.

 Finally, you can check if the pods are running with:
 ```